 Mara’s expression…through the entire film.

 It doesn’t help when the performances are as drab as the story.
 People are high on Miles Teller but here he flatlines and is embarrassingly bad once the action ratchets up in the final act.
 Jordan doesn’t offer an ounce of charisma or good humor vital to his character.
 Cathey’s ultra-serious monotone dialogue is robotic.
 Mara is strikingly mundane.
 Yet it’s Tim Blake Nelson who gets the ‘prize’ for the worst performance.
-He constantly flashes this odd snarky smirk meant to show he is the man in charge.
-He actually looks like he just sucked on a dozen lemons.
-In his defense he does get some of the worst lines of dialogue.
-On the other hand they all get crappy dialogue yet no one is able to rise above it.
+He constantly flashes this odd snarky smirk meant to show he’s the man in charge when actually looking like he just sucked on a dozen lemons.
+In his defense he does get some of the worst lines of dialogue in a movie full of bad dialogue.

 Trust me when I say this – reading about the movie is a lot more fun than watching it.
 You don’t always expect these types of films to be narrative masterpieces, but you do expect them to be spirited, whimsical, and energetic.
 “Fantastic Four” is a lifeless bore, devoid of any of the ingredients that make these pictures work.
 Trank has already started pointing fingers at the studios and the studios are already bracing for what looks like a big loss at the box office.
 I can’t say I’m surprised.
 Simply put, this is a bad movie and 20th Century Fox should be on the phone with Disney making a deal and getting whatever they can from this now dead-in-the-water franchise.